Skip to Content

 Instructions

 • Boil water in a large saucepan over medium heat.
 Cook the gluten-free pasta according to the package instructions.
-Reserve one cup of the pasta water before draining.
+Reserve one cup of the pasta water before draining the pasta through a colander.

-Tip: Cook the pasta slightly less than the package directions suggest to keep the noodles al dente.
+Tip: Cook the pasta slightly less than the package suggests to ensure the noodles are al dente.

-• Warm the olive oil in a saute pan.
+• Warm olive oil in a preheated saute pan.
 Add the asparagus and cook for 3-5 minutes.

-• Transfer the cooked asparagus to a serving bowl with artichoke hearts, spinach, reserved pasta, and pesto.
-Use the reserved pasta water to loosen the mixture and combine.
+• Transfer the cooked asparagus to a serving bowl and mix it with the artichoke hearts, spinach leaves, pasta, and pesto.
+Use the reserved pasta water as needed to loosen and combine the ingredients.

 Notes